 In addition to the risk that the unsuccessful creditor will have to pay their own foreign legal fees, plus the legal fees of the prevailing party.

 A judge has the right to issue court orders to the national trustees.
 That privilege is not granted to members of the local judiciary for foreign trusts.
-The trustee in foreign jurisdiction is not required to comply with a foreign court order.
+The trustee in a foreign jurisdiction is not required to comply with a foreign court order.

-It should be borne in mind that if the assets are located in national territory, such as real estate, businesses and personal property, a judge may have jurisdiction over these assets, even if these are held in a foreign trust.
+It should be borne in mind that if the assets are located in the national territory, such as real estate, businesses and personal property, a judge may have jurisdiction over these assets, even if these are held in a foreign trust.
 As well as in bank accounts in financial institutions that have corresponding branches in the country of residence of the settlor.

-Courts can assert their jurisdiction over any property located within national territory.
+Courts can assert their jurisdiction over any property located within the national territory.
 Therefore, it is recommended that none of the assets transferred to the trust to be within the borders of the settlor’s country of residence.

 However, if the trust is in a foreign jurisdiction and the assets are in a foreign bank account or foreign jurisdiction, a duly drafted trust deed will be a powerful tool for asset protection.

 Generally, in addition to a spendthrift clause, asset protection trusts will contain the following clauses: